 Tip: Balcony cabins on P&O Oceana are the smallest cabins we have found so far and the bathrooms are equally tiny.
 The ship was lovely but we will not book this class of cabin again.

 Tip: For bigger bathrooms, splash out on a mini-suite or suite.
 For example, mini-suites on Norwegian Escape, Getaway, Breakaway and Bliss have large walk-in showers and a spacious area for toilets.
 We booked one on the Norwegian Bliss Inaugural Transatlantic and it was amazing!

 3. Balcony Furniture

-I have never been able sit comfortably in a balcony chair with fixed arms – they are just too tight to squeeze into.
+I have rarely been able sit comfortably in a balcony chair with fixed arms – they are just too tight to squeeze into.
 Some extended balconies may have longer length deck chairs which are a much better option.

 Tip: There may be a handy footrest or table to perch on but I have found the best workaround is to bring vanity chairs out of the cabin on a temporary basis.

 Tip: Some cruise lines (e.g. Carnival) may be able to swap the balcony chair for one without arms – ask your room steward.